 Now, if the yield curve happens to invert again, it could still take some time before it actually hits.
 The usual time delay between the yield curve inverting and the onset of a recession is within about 7 to 24 months.
 Therefore, if the yield curve inverts, it could be well into next year until we see a major economic impact and a slowdown of the U.S. economy.

-As mentioned before, history has seemed to backup the predictive power of the yield curve.
+As mentioned before, history has repeatedly backed-up the predictive power of the yield curve.

 To begin, if you look at the yield curve for the three years leading up to the 2008 financial crisis, you can see a pretty clear trend in the shape of the curve.
 The same goes for the 2000 tech bubble, as shown in the image below:

-Below is another chart which shows the past 6 times the yield curve inverted, and whether a recession followed (the shaded areas).
+Below is another chart which shows the past 6 times the yield curve inverted, and whether a recession followed (the shaded areas indicate U.S. recessions).
 The most recent yield curve inversion in 2019 also led to a recession, primarily due to COVID-19.